Trouv/bevy_ecs_ldtk/book/src/how-to-guides/create-bevy-relations-from-ldtk-entity-references.md

 # Create Bevy Relations from LDtk Entity References
-LDtk allows entities to point to other entities within a field instance.
+LDtk allows entities to point to other entities using a field.
 This is analogous to a bevy "relation" - a component on one entity that stores the `Entity` identifier of another entity.

 This chapter goes through one possible method for resolving LDtk entity references as such.